 Sammy has hands-on experience implementing lean principles in other industries, including healthcare, construction, retail, and government.
 In all, he has helped over 300 companies on their lean journeys.
 He holds a master’s degree in technology management and has lectured at universities such as Stanford and Harvard.
 He currently aids companies implementing lean through Honsha Associates.

-Co-Owner, LEI Faculty, Teaching Lean Inc.
+Co-Owner, Teaching Lean Inc.

 Ernie has 25 years of Manufacturing and Human Resources management experience which allows him to see the cultural dynamics from both functional areas of a company.
 He gained this experience at Toyota Motor Manufacturing where he grew from Team Leader, to Group Leader, to Assistant Manager on the manufacturing side.
 After which he moved to HR, assuming, at different times, responsibility for skill development programs, safety and medical management.